tsbertalan/TextToSpeechLocal/TextToSpeechLocal.md

 - [ ] Use a prettier UI style.
 - [ ] Make the UI at least somewhat rescalable.
 - [ ] Add a checkbox to enable pausing autoscrolling of the log (or just drop the log if the UI is informative enough).
-- [ ] Get the memory usage down--it's something like 5.3GB!
-Maybe quantized models could help with this.
+- [ ] Get the memory usage down.
+It's something like 5.3GB!
+Maybe quantized models could help with this. *Well, actually, Process Explorer reports a much smaller number?
+Hard to tell.*

 ## Installation and Usage